A…neutral evil gnome barbarian?!

 In the third installment of our ongoing Creative D&D Characters series—based almost exclusively upon 5th edition rules—we have rolled up a character that perhaps borders on the absurd.
 As stated in previous articles, these characters are complex and challenging to incorporate into a campaign without some forethought and careful planning.
 This one really takes the cake.
 To allay your skepticism of a neutral evil gnome barbarian we ask that you suspend your disbelief for just a moment.
 After all, this is a game of fantasy and make-believe, right?

-The idea behind this ongoing series is to showcase just how versatile characters can be when your primary (or only) resource is the current Player’s Handbook.
+The idea behind this series is to showcase just how versatile characters can be when your primary resource is the Player’s Handbook.
 We’ve probably all fallen victim to going down a rabbit-hole to seek out some esoteric tome to create a truly unique and compelling character at least once but we contend that given just a singular resource and, perhaps, a brief web search you can create a vast array of truly unique characters.
 That is not say that we think you should shun supplemental material.
 We happen to enjoy going down the rabbit-hole.
 But to some, it can be overwhelming.
 We encourage you to use these characters as you’d like whether they be as NPCs or PCs.
-Please let us know if you do work them into your campaigns.
-We’d love to hear from you.